LugoBlogger/ST-201-415-introduction-to-data-science/readme.md

 - Introduction to Python with specific reviews for data science
 - Basic usage of numpy, matplotlib, and pandas
 - Visualization with matplotlib for boxplot, histogram, and scatterplot
-- Time series dataset in stock prices; resistence and support lines
+- More robust and efficient regression with resistant line
 - Data smoothing algorithms
 - Exploratory techniques with median polish
 - Visualizing count data regressions using rootogram